Here are some ways to help maintain your financial health now and in the future.

 And if you’re wondering whether you can get money back on purchases made on your credit card, read our guide on what you can claim.

-You may find your outgoings will change during this period.
-Of course this will be different for everyone, but it could mean a pause in commuting costs, for example.
+This will be different for everyone, but it could mean lower commuting costs, for example.

-Some of these savings will be enforced but – if you’re looking for further ways to cut back – you may be able to cancel or reduce some of your regular expenses.
+Some savings may have been enforced but – if you’re looking for further ways to cut back – you may be able to cancel or reduce some of your regular expenses.

-- energy – as it may be one of your biggest monthly costs (especially when you’re at home more) shop around to see if you could switch energy suppliers to get a better deal
+energy – as it may be one of your biggest monthly costs (especially when you’re at home more) shop around to see if you could save money on energy

 Registered for online banking?